dashingsoft/pyarmor/docs/tutorial/obfuscation.rst

     $ pyarmor gen --enable-jit --mix-str --assert-call --assert-import --restrict joker/

-Using :option:`--assert-import` prevents obfsucated modules from being replaced with plain script.
+Using :option:`--assert-import` prevents obfuscated modules from being replaced with plain script.
 It checks each import statement to make sure the modules are obfuscated.

 Using :option:`--restrict` makes sure the obfuscated module is only available inside package.
 It couldn't be imported from any plain script, also not be run by Python interpreter.